The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Background and data

-Individual data comes from the PASSI dataset and includes socio-demographic variables (age, sex, occupation, citizenship, educational level, economic status, and co-living situation), spatial information (the respondent’s Local Health Unit), and a health indicator (reporting at least one chronic disease).
+Individual data come from the PASSI dataset and include socio-demographic variables (age, sex, occupation, citizenship, educational level, economic status, and co-living situation), spatial information (the respondent’s Local Health Unit), and a health indicator (reporting at least one chronic disease).
 In addition, we incorporate municipal-level contextual variables coming from the SHARE-ENV \citep{midoes2024share} and ISTAT (Italian National Institute of Statistics) databases.
-These include the yearly average of PM2.5 concentration by municipality, derived from Copernicus Atmosphere Monitoring Service (CAMS) global reanalysis \citep[EAC4,][]{inness2019cams} as in the work of \cite{midoes2024share}, municipal population density, an indicator of whether the municipality is located in a mountainous or coastal area \citep{istat_2023_ecoregioni}, and the municipal fragility index \citep[MFI,][]{istat_municipal_fragility_index_2023}.
+These include the yearly average of PM2.5 concentration by municipality, derived from Copernicus Atmosphere Monitoring Service (CAMS) global reanalysis \citep[EAC4,][]{inness2019cams} as in the work of \cite{midoes2024share}, municipal population density, municipal location \citep[mountain, coastal, ][]{istat_2023_ecoregioni}, and the municipal fragility index \citep[MFI,][]{istat_municipal_fragility_index_2023}.
 The MFI index provides a composite measure of socio-economic and environmental vulnerability at the municipality level, capturing aspects such as demographic aging, economic hardship, environmental exposure, and limited access to essential services.
 More details are available at \url{https://www.istat.it/en/press-release/municipal-fragility-index-ifc/}.